CAU-SE-Project/UC-4/Readme.md

 # Search-Disease
 Repository for Team C's subprogram, Search Disease

-#### Requirements for Use Case 04
-- **REQ-17(6pts)** : As a general/patient user, the names of all possible diseases associated with my symptoms can be found on the Disease Search page.

-- **REQ-18(5pts)** : As a general/patient user, click on the name of the disease to view the definition, cause, symptoms, diagnosis, treatment, progress, precautions, and medical information of the disease

-- **REQ-19(10pts)** : The system can retrieve all disease information from the database and filter only the diseases associated with the symptoms.

-- **REQ-20(1pts)** : As a general/patient user, I can choose whether to receive medical treatment for the disease.

-- **REQ-21(1pts)** : As a general/patient user, I can choose whether to receive treatment face-to-face or non-face-to-face.

-- **REQ-22(7pts)** : As a general/patient user, I can receive recommendations of nearby hospitals based on your current location.

 ## Requirement
 - Windows, MacOS or Linux (Ubuntu recommended)
 - Python 3 (We tested in conda, but not necessary)